Chronology

 October 10, 1935

 George Gershwin’s Porgy and Bess debuts at the Alvin Theater.
-Later makes pen-and-ink sketches of the show.
+Makes pen-and-ink sketches of the show that were later discarded.1Oral history interview with Charles Batterman by Avis Berman, August 2002, RLF Archives.

 1936